 You Won't Have Much Space

 This may sound obvious, but people new to van life tend to underestimate it.
 Let's clarify: you will always need more space than you think.
-When you pick a van, you have to ensure you'll fit all your essentials and household items.
-An excellent solution to the lack of space is to become a minimalist.
+When you choose a van, ensure you can fit all your essentials and household items.
+An excellent solution to the lack of space is to adopt a minimalist approach.

-You won't see many van lifers with a PC on their van since many opt for a travel-friendly laptop with specs that meet their basic work requirements.
+You won't often see van lifers with a PC in their van, as many opt for a travel-friendly laptop with specs that meet their basic work requirements.

 Van Life Isn't As Free As You Think

 You'll have to deal with the law no matter where you go.
-While it's typically not illegal to sleep in your van, some states have started implementing policies that stop people from sleeping in a vehicle overnight.
+While it's typically not illegal to sleep in your van, some states are implementing policies that prohibit overnight vehicle sleeping.

 Even if you find yourself in a state where sleeping in a vehicle is legal, you must ensure you aren't parking on private property.
-Some nomads try to solve this by parking their vans near a commercial establishment, but not all stores will allow overnight parking.
+Some nomads attempt to resolve this issue by parking their vans near a commercial establishment, but not all stores permit overnight parking.

-Truck stops and camping spots are better, more secure options as they'll usually be well-lit and relatively quiet.
-That said, van life won't be as secure as having a permanent address.
+Truck stops and camping spots are better, more secure options, as they are usually well-lit and relatively quiet.
+That said, van life won't be as safe as having a permanent address.

 It's Dangerous - Especially If You're a Woman

-There are inherent dangers in van living that you'll have to be prepared for whether you're a male or female traveler.
-You're automatically putting yourself at risk if you're ever in a remote location.
+There are inherent dangers associated with van living that you'll need to be prepared for, regardless of whether you're a male or female traveler.
+You're automatically putting yourself at risk if you ever find yourself in a remote location.

 While cities provide more stability and lessen the likelihood of you suffering from an accident or medical emergency alone, parking your van in the wrong area could mean getting robbed or worse.